juxt/tick/README.md

 Tick is based on the same original idea as [Chime](https://github.com/jarohen/chime).
 The motivation is to be able to view timelines of remaining times while the schedule is running.
-Thanks to James Henderson for this work on Chime.
+Thanks to James Henderson for his work on Chime.

 ## Comparison to Quartz